Are SEO and public relations connected and if they are how can you use SEO to boost your PR efforts?

 However, one feature that it’s most known for is backlink monitoring.

-With it, you can get overviews of all your new and lost links or referring domains, allowing you to effectively track all of your link building and some digital PR efforts.
+With it, you can get overviews of all your new and lost links or referring domains, allowing you to effectively track all of your link building and digital PR efforts.

 Challenges of Doing SEO for PR